DOCUMENTARY FILM SHINES BRIGHT LIGHT ON NEW YORK POKER

 February 6, 2006

-When Charlie Prince’s invitation popped up in my E-mailbox, I assumed, at first, that it was another under-capitalized, disorganized filmmaker, anxious to cash in on the current poker craze.
+When Charlie Prince’s invitation popped up in my email inbox, I assumed, at first, that it was another under-capitalized, disorganized filmmaker, anxious to cash in on the current poker craze.

 Originally dedicated to bridge and backgammon, the Mayfair Club put its big toe in the poker waters under Alvin Roth, but fully converted into a poker emporium under its second-generation owners.
 It grew to become the most touted card club in New York until its abrupt closing by the authorities in 2000.